cockroachdb/docs/v22.1/schema-design-indexes.md

 docs_area: develop
 ---

-Indexes are [logical objects in a cluster](schema-design-overview.html#database-schema-objects) that help [CockroachDB queries](query-data.html) find data more efficiently.
+An [_index_](indexes.html) is a [logical object](schema-design-overview.html#database-schema-objects) that helps [CockroachDB queries](query-data.html) find data more efficiently.
 When you create an index, CockroachDB creates a copy of the columns selected for the index, and then sorts the rows of data by indexed column values, without sorting the values in the table itself.

 CockroachDB automatically creates an index on the table's [primary key](primary-key.html) columns.
 This index is called the *primary index*.
 The primary index helps CockroachDB more efficiently scan rows, as sorted by the table's primary key columns, but it does not help find values as identified by any other columns.